Eastbourne Choral Society

 "Eastbourne Choral seized our attention from the very first bars...it set the mood perfectly, and that sense of drama and intensity never, ever faltered..."
 Image: London Brandenburg Concert, April 2017.
 Review: Kevin Anderson - Mozart Requiem

 Hello to all our followers.
-Sadly, due to the present situation with the coronavirus, we not be singing again until the autumn.
+Sadly, due to the present situation with the coronavirus, we not be singing together again for a while.
+Please keep an eye on this website for future developments.
+Please see the members page page for Zoom rehearsals.

 Welcome to Eastbourne Choral Society: a friendly local choir that puts on a great performance!